trueos/pcbsd/src-qt5/docs/preinstall.rst

 On a Windows system, you can use a utility such as `7-Zip <http://www.7-zip.org/>`_.
 On a Mac OS X system, simply double-click the file in "Finder" to extract it.

 Once the file is unzipped, open VirtualBox.
-When you get to Figure 2.6d, select "Use an existing virtual hard drive file".
+When you get to :numref:`Figure %s: Select Whether to Use an Existing or Create a New Virtual Hard Drive <vbox4>`, select "Use an existing virtual hard drive file".

 Use the browse icon to browse to the location of the :file:`.vdi` or :file:`.vmdk` file then press "Next".
 A message will indicate that the virtual machine will be created.
 Click the "Create" button to finish the wizard.
 You can then configure the network adapter and start the virtual machine.